OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 # Introduction

-Large bibliographic dataset such as [Project Jarāʾid](https://projectjaraid.github.io)'s[@Mestyan.etal+2020+JaraidChronologyArabic] that comprise information on more than 3300 periodical titles are far too large and unwieldy for manual analysis.
+Large bibliographic dataset such as the one compiled by [Project Jarāʾid](https://projectjaraid.github.io) (Mestyan, Grallert, and et al. 2020), which comprises information on more than 3300 periodical titles, are far too large and unwieldy for manual analysis.
 One wants to use descriptive statistics and visualisations for a first exploration of the data set, which can then guide further scrutiny and create new research questions.
 Basic information for each periodical in the Project Jarāʾid data set (with very few exceptions) include the date of the first publication as well as a publication location and additional languages beyond Arabic for bi- or even multilingual periodicals.
 Such a data set lends itself to mapping in order to see the distribution of the number of periodical titles per location for a certain period and region.
 In order to visualise change over time, one will want to animate the map in some way, just as the ones below:

 <!-- The GIF -->